Formed: 2002 (as MFK Dinamo Moskva)

 • Dynamo are appearing in the four-team finals for a record sixth time since it was introduced in 2007.
 They were runners-up behind FC Kairat Almaty last season, their fourth loss in five finals.

 • They also lost the last pair of two-legged finals in 2005 and 2006, the second to Interviú Madrid who they then beat 2-1 with a last-gasp Pula goal to lift the trophy in Murcia in 2007 (no other team has reached the final three years running).

 • The next year they were third as hosts and fourth in 2009; they now hope to match their 2007 achievement having again lost two straight finals, to FC Barcelona and then Kairat.

-• Konstantin Eremenko, Russia's record-breaking goalscorer, built up the newly founded Dinamo as president to claim six titles in a row and the European crown, many under coach Yuri Rudnev.
+• Konstantin Eremenko, Russia's record-breaking goalscorer, built up the newly founded Dynamo as president to claim six titles in a row and the European crown, many under coach Yuri Rudnev.
 Eremenko died in March 2010.

 • Their success has been built on a potent mixture of the best Russian talent and Brazilian imports.
 Some of those, like the long-serving Cirilo and Pula, have since taken Russian citizenship.

 • Dynamo were originally based in Moscow (where they hosted the 2008 finals) but now play in Shchyolkovo, north of the Russian capital.